wombleton/gitlaw-nz/acts/J/Joint Family Homes Act 1964.md

     *   (b) on receipt of any such written advice the company shall amend its share register to show that the husband and wife are the joint holders of the relative shares subject to the provisions of this Act; and an appropriate endorsement to evidence the settlement shall also be made by the company on any office copy of the relative share certificate, and of the lease or licence:

-    *   (c) notwithstanding the constitution of the company, except as provided in this section, no fresh certificate shall be issued for any relative shares included in the settlement, and the share certificates for all such shares with the memorandum signed by the Registrar endorsed on them shall continue in effect until the settlement is cancelled or a fresh certificate is issued:
+    *   (c) notwithstanding, in the case of a company within the meaning of section 2 of the Companies Act 1955, section 90 of that Act or the articles of association of the company, or in the case of a company within the meaning of [section 2][37] of the Companies Act 1993, the constitution of the company, except as provided in this section, no fresh certificate shall be issued for any relative shares included in the settlement, and the share certificates for all such shares with the memorandum signed by the Registrar endorsed on them shall continue in effect until the settlement is cancelled or a fresh certificate is issued:

     *   (d) where a share certificate with the memorandum signed by the Registrar endorsed thereon is lost, defaced, or destroyed, a fresh certificate may be issued in place thereof, and shall be issued in the name of the settlor; and, before any such fresh certificate is presented to the persons entitled, it shall be delivered duly signed, together with a notice of the circumstances, to the Registrar, who shall endorse and sign a memorandum to the same effect as the one signed by him on the lost, defaced, or destroyed share certificate; and an entry by the company shall be made on any office duplicate of the fresh share certificate similar to the one that was made on the lost, defaced, or destroyed certificate: